 You’ll see the link icon displayed in the note automatically.
 But you can type in more text above or below it if you like.

-Next to Choose Note, you can select a spot for your note or add to an existing one.
+- First off, you can go with a new note or add to an existing one.

 But for the most part, no matter where you want the note, a folder or subfolder, new or added to an existing one, you’re covered.